 When using Spirit of Nitre at high concentrations or Fuming Spirit of Nitre, fume extraction should be used or breathing apparatus should be worn as the fumes can cause serious damage to soft nasal tissue, lungs and airways.
 When handling large volumes of Spirit of Nitre, a face shield is required to protect the face and eyes.
 Otherwise, PPE should include safety shoes or boots, approved eye protection in the form of glasses, goggles or face shield, protective clothing and nitrile gloves.

-Further details of Nitric Acid hazards and Nitric Acid safety can be found on the relevant pages of this website, together with information on packaging, labelling and transporting Spirit of Nitre.
+Further details of the acid hazards and safety can be found on the relevant pages of this website, together with information on packaging, labelling and transporting Spirit of Nitre.

 Above concentrations in excess of 86%, Spirit of Nitre, Nitric Acid, Aqua Fortis and HNO3 are classified as Fuming Spirit of Nitre, Fuming Nitric Acid, Funing Aqua Fortis and Funing HNO3.
 They can be Red Fuming Nitric Acid or White Fuming Nitric Acid according to the amount of Nitrogen Dioxide in the solution.
 Red Fuming Nitric Acid contains a minimum of 10% Nitrogen Dioxide whilst White Fuming Nitric Acid contains 0.5% Nitrogen Dioxide and no more than 2% water.
 Further information on these products can be found on the relevant webpages of this site.